sdwru/awx-v2/README.md

 ```
 ## Oauth2

 This library relies on the [AWX oauth2 client](https://github.com/sdwru/oauth2-awx) for obtaining tokens.
-It uses it's own instance of guzzle http client independent of the http clients used in this library.

 Ansible AWX uses Oauth 2 for generating access tokens.
 This library assumes a high level of trust between your PHP application and AWX and therefore uses [password grant type](https://oauth.net/2/grant-types/password/) for creating the initial bearer token and refresh token.
 Although this is not ideal, it is the only appropriate type for full time backend api integration currently provided by Ansible Tower / AWX.
 If the developers of Ansible Tower / AWX decide to add [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) that would then be more suitable.